dart-lang/native/pkgs/native_assets_cli/lib/src/model/build_config_CHANGELOG.md

 - `BuildConfig.supportedAssetTypes` renamed to `BuildConfig.buildAssetTypes`.
   Compatibility with older SDKs: Look for the old key.
 Compatibility with older
   hooks: Also provide the old hook in the config.
+- `BuildConfig.targetOS` is now only provided if `buildAssetTypes` contains the code asset.
+  Compatibility with older SDKs: Fine, they always provide it.
+  Compatibility with older hooks: Currently, no embedders call hooks without support for code assets.
+Once they do (data assets on web), existing hooks will break.
+Mitigation: Update existing hooks to check for `buildAssetTypes` and/or change `CBuilder` to be a no-op if `buildAssetTypes` does not contain code assets.
 - `BuildConfig.outputDirectoryShared` for sharing between hook invocations.
   Compatibility with older SDKs: Create a sibling dir next to the output directory.
 This does not facilitate caching, but should not break the hook.